dtonhofer/prolog_notes/prolog_output_formatting.md

 #### "Escape sequences in atoms"

-There is an additional page which explains the above in the context of atoms, as opposed to strings, but apparently is valid for both cases (whichg wouldn't be surprising):
+There is an additional page which explains the above in the context of atoms, as opposed to strings, but apparently is valid for both cases (which wouldn't be surprising):

 [2.17.1.3 Character Escape Syntax](https://eu.swi-prolog.org/pldoc/man?section=charescapes)